andrewwoods/wp-debug-logger/README.md

 ### Enable Debugging

-In order to enable standard debugging in WordPress, you'll need to add some settings to your `wp-content/wp-config.php` file.
+In order to enable standard debugging in WordPress, you'll need to add some settings to your `wp-config.php` file.

 ```php
 define( 'WP_DEBUG', true );